 At the library you can use eduPrint to print, copy and scan documents.
 Students and researchers connected to eduroam can also use their own laptop, tablet or smartphone to print.
-As a student, you already have an EduPrint-account.
+As a student, you already have an eduPrint-account.
 All you need to do before you can start using it is to add credit in the eduPrint portal.
-If you need help with EduPrint, you are welcome to contact the University's Servicedesk.
+If you require help with eduPrint, you are welcome to contact the University's Service desk.

 Reading rooms, group study rooms and study places

 There are around 2000 study places at the Library, distributed across all eleven subject libraries.
 The study places are divided up into quiet reading rooms, “conversation permitted” and seminar rooms.
-Go to Our locations to find out which libraries offer what.
+Go to Our libraries to find out which libraries offer what.

 The University Library should have at least one copy of every course book at undergraduate level.
 Course books are found at the respective subject libraries.
 You can read some copies in the library only, while others may be borrowed and taken home for seven days.
 Some of your course books may be available as e-books.
-You will find the books in the Library’s search tool (see the startpage of our website).
+You will find the books in the Library Search Tool.

 For readers with disabilities

 Students with reading disabilities or problems with mobility or sight have the right to borrow customised course books such as talking books, e-textbooks, books in Braille or with large text.